Ask a Real Bride: Planning Your Wedding Guest List

 Cheryl’s Tip

-“For my daughter’s wedding we all created our A, B & C lists (like mentioned above).
-Everyone added their list to one google doc and then the negotiations started from there.
+“For my daughter’s wedding, we all created our A, B & C lists (like mentioned above).
+Everyone added their list to one Google Doc, and then the negotiations started.
 Guests in question were discussed and moved around accordingly.
 My daughter had no venue restrictions, but she and her fiancé wanted to keep her wedding under 100 guests.
-When all was said and done, we invited 140 guests with 112 attending.
-Even though it was more than she originally wanted, I reminded her that people are more important than a number, and in the end, she was very happy with the outcome.”
+When all was said and done, we invited 140 guests, with 112 attending.
+Even though it was more than she originally wanted, I reminded her that people are more important than numbers, and in the end, she was very happy with the outcome.”

-The people most often overlooked when a couple starts planning their guest list are: spouses, fiances, or live-in partners of guests; the officiant and their significant other; and the parents of the flower girl, ring bearer, or any young ushers in the bridal party.
-Including them in your head count early can save headaches down the road.
+The people most often overlooked when a couple starts planning their guest list are: spouses, fiances, or live-in partners of guests, as well as the officiant and their significant other.
+Including these guests in your headcount early can save headaches down the road.

 Cheryl’s Tips

-“When inviting someone that is married or engaged, you should always invite them as a couple, even if you only have a relationship with one of them.
-The same is now true of someone that lives with their significant other or is in a long term committed relationship.
+“When inviting someone who is married or engaged, you should always invite them as a couple, even if you only have a relationship with one of them.
+The same is now true of someone who lives with their significant other or is in a long-term committed relationship.
 However, don’t feel as if you must include a “plus one” for your single friends or relatives.
 That is entirely up to you.”

 Real Bride Tips